Multidimensional continued fractions and symbolic codings of toral translations: Mise en sc ene

 is finite, where sets differing only on a set of $\nu$-measure zero are identified.
-For instance, although the Jacobi-Perron algorithm is \emph{multiplicative} in the sense that the range of its cocycle is infinite, $\mathcal{D}$ consists of only two elements.
-The finite range property obviously implies positive range for all $\bx \in \Delta$ if we suppose that all cylinders $\Delta(\bx)$ have positive measure.
+For instance, although the Jacobi--Perron algorithm is multiplicative, $\cD$ consists of only two elements; see also Section~\ref{subsec:JP}.
+By the $T$-invariance of $\nu$, the finite range property obviously implies positive range for a.e.\ $\bx \in \Delta$ if we suppose that all cylinders satisfy $\nu(\Delta^{(n)}(\bx))>0$; this will be the case for the algorithms considered in Section~\ref{sec:ex}.